kaaengine/kaa/docs/reference/nodes.rst

 .. attribute:: Node.parent

     Retruns this node's parent :class:`Node`, or None in case of the root node.

-.. _Node.type:
-.. attribute:: Node.type

-    Returns Node type.
-TODO: what is it?

 .. _Node.z_index:
 .. attribute:: Node.z_index